im220114a/se-summative-1-2025/README.md

 ## Project Evaluation

 This project successfully delivered the Minimum Viable Product (MVP), meeting all the main features outlined during requirements gathering.
 The interface is functional and user-friendly enough for regular use by product teams.
 I spent a lot of time refining my understanding of GitHub’s workflow for version control, which was more intensive than previous experiences but valuable for improving my approach.
 Working in an Agile environment using Scrum was familiar, but I still learned a lot by iterating on my workflow, such as setting up GitHub Actions for automated testing, improving naming conventions, and breaking down larger tasks into smaller, more manageable ones.
 That said, the analysis and design phases were fairly minimal, relying mostly on an empathy map.
 Expanding this with techniques like user journey mapping or additional stakeholder input would have helped create a stronger foundation.

 My ticketing system was consistent but could have been improved with clearer acceptance criteria and better use of GitHub’s "Create sub-issue" feature for managing tasks.
 The product itself aligns with the original Figma prototype, with some stylistic differences for the sake of accessibility.
 The codebase is reasonably structured, with frequent comments and automated tests to make it easier to extend in the future.
 Feedback has already highlighted a useful addition—allowing team members to select specific working days, as not everyone works full-time.
+Additionally, the application has so far only been designed with desktop browsers in mind, and not phone browsers.
+Adjusting the layout to fit phones as well would be a simple yet significant option for users.